-The decision to maintain confiscated animals in captivity involves a simpler set of considerations than does the decision to return them to the wild.
-It should be noted that the order in which options are placed in the present decision tree is not necessarily the most appropriate for all authorities in all countries: it is expected that each confiscating authority will determine which option is most appropriate based on the particular case and its particular situation.
+The decision to maintain confiscated animals in captivity involves a simpler set of considerations than does the decision to return confiscated animals to the wild.
+It should be noted that the order in which options are placed in the present decision tree is not necessarily the most appropriate for all authorities in all countries: it is expected that the confiscating authority will determine which option is most appropriate based on the particular case and its particular situation.

-Question 2: Have animals been found to be diseasefree by comprehensive veterinary screening and quarantine?
+Question 2: Have animals been tested and found to be disease-free by comprehensive veterinary screening and quarantine?